How To Measure Scope Ring Height?

 A Torque Wrench

-A torque wrench is a must have in every hunter’s arsenal.
-Torque wrench allows you to tighten the nuts according to manufacturer’s specifications.
+A torque wrench is a must-have in every hunter’s arsenal.
+A torque wrench allows you to tighten the nuts according to the manufacturer’s specifications.
 If you overtighten it, you could strip the threads of your gun.
 If you underdo it, then your scope will slip from the recoil of your gun.
 So, get a torque wrench asap.

 A Crosshair Level